Lindal1/calendar/README.md

-In order to install the application you must first install docker and docker-compose.
+For install install the application you must first install docker and docker-compose.
-After execute next command:
+After you need to execute commands:
 ~~~
 git clone https://github.com/Lindal1/calendar.git
 cd calendar/docker